adiezsanchez/YAP_nuclear_3D_orgs/README.md

 - Raw images in .czi format are read, and experimental metadata (experiment, mouse, treatment, and replica IDs) is extracted from filenames.

-- Images are sliced for size reduction to improve processing times without lossless compression.
+- Images can be downsampled in xy for size reduction to improve processing times (no downsampling for this dataset).

 **2. Channel Extraction:**